otseven/OT7/README.md

 Here's an encryption example:

     1. Make a file named hello.txt containing "Hello world!".
     2. Generate a key file named 123.key.
+For this test, any file can be used as a key file by renaming it to "123.key".
     3. Encrypt the file using this command:

           ./ot7 -e hello.txt -KeyID 123 -oe hello.b64

-The encrypted message is contained in hello.b64, and looks like this:
+The encrypted message is contained in hello.b64, and looks something like this:

           Av1mMo7FOEgeSc20wbVcbju7k3/0UMkp8SlR9HbwTW+mSKOGJI8CpQP7TgO8ZaLmt965HoBuYaAW
           4SVzGlQNC8afIZ8tRuUPxw==